 Port Tracking for Resilient SAN Extension

-SAN extension resiliency is enhanced by the Cisco MDS 9000 NX-OS port-tracking feature.
+The port-tracking feature enhances SAN extension resiliency.
 If a Cisco MDS 9000 Family switch detects a WAN or MAN link failure, it takes down the associated disk-array link when port tracking is configured, so the array can redirect a failed I/O operation to another link without waiting for an I/O timeout.
 Otherwise, disk arrays must wait seconds for an I/O timeout to recover from a network link failure.

 Cisco MDS 9000 NX-OS incorporates many management features that facilitate effective management of growing storage environments with existing resources.
 Cisco fabric services simplify SAN provisioning by automatically distributing configuration information to all switches in a storage network.
 Distributed device alias services provide fabricwide alias names for host bus adapters (HBAs), storage devices, and switch ports, eliminating the need to reenter names when devices are moved.

-Management interfaces supported by Cisco MDS 9000 NX-OS include the following:
+Management interfaces supported by Cisco MDS 9000 NX-OS include:

 Cisco Data Center Network Manager for SAN and Cisco Device Manager

-Cisco DCNM-SAN and Device Manager are responsive, easy-to-use Java applications with GUIs that provide an integrated approach to switch and fabric administration.
-Cisco DCNM offers storage administrators fabricwide management capabilities, including discovery, multiple switch configurations, real-time network monitoring, historical performance monitoring for network traffic hotspot analysis, and troubleshooting.
+Cisco DCNM for SAN and Cisco Device Manager are responsive, easy-to-use Java applications with GUIs that provide an integrated approach to switch and fabric administration.
+Cisco DCNM offers storage administrators fabricwide management capabilities such as discovery, multiple switch configurations, real-time network monitoring, historical performance monitoring for network traffic hotspot analysis, and troubleshooting.
 The Cisco DCNM interactive summary dashboard provides intuitive views into the top fabric users with the capability to see detailed information to analyze key, or main, performance indicators (KPIs).

 Cisco IOS Software CLI Similarity

 Cisco MDS 9000 NX-OS provides a truly open API for the Cisco MDS 9000 Family based on the industry-standard SNMP.
-Commands performed on the switches by Cisco DCNM-SAN use this open API extensively.
+Commands performed on switches by Cisco DCNM for SAN use this open API extensively.
 Also, all major storage and network management software vendors use the Cisco MDS 9000 NX-OS management API.

 Fabric Device Management Interface (FDMI) capabilities provided by Cisco MDS 9000 NX-OS simplify management of devices such as Fibre Channel HBAs though in-band communications.
 With FDMI, management applications can gather HBA and host OS information without the need to install proprietary host agents.

-The Cisco DCNM-SAN Storage Management Initiative Specification (SMI-S) server provides an XML interface with an embedded agent that complies with the Web-Based Enterprise Management (WBEM), Common Information Model (CIM), and SMI-S standards, including switch, fabric, server, and zoning profiles.
+The Cisco DCNM for SAN Storage Management Initiative Specification (SMI-S) server provides an XML interface with an embedded agent that complies with the Web-Based Enterprise Management (WBEM) and SMI-S standards, including switch, fabric, server, and zoning profiles.